Ball's Pyramid: Discovery

-The pyramid is named after Royal Navy Lieutenant Henry Lidgbird Ball, who reported discovering it in 1788.
+The pyramid is named after Royal Navy Lieutenant Henry Lidgbird Ball, who reported finding it in 1788.
 On the same voyage, Ball also discovered Lord Howe Island, Ball's Pyramid's nearest landmass.

 In The Voyage of Governor Phillip to Botany Bay with an Account of the Establishment of the Colonies of Port Jackson and Norfolk Island (1789), Arthur Phillip gives this description of the area around Ball's Pyramid before describing Lord Howe Island:

 There lies about four miles from the south-west part of the pyramid, a dangerous rock, which shows itself a little above the surface of the water, and appears not to be larger than a boat.
 Lieutenant Ball had no opportunity of examining whether there is a safe passage between them or not.